0333 900 0101

 Some of the things you can check are:

-Check your camera’s video settings and ensure that your network is fast enough to carry a video stream at the resolution and quality settings currently in use.
+• Check your camera’s video settings and ensure that your network is fast enough to carry a video stream at the resolution and quality settings currently in use.
 A 4 MP, H.264-encoded video stream requires 8 Mbps of bandwidth per camera.

-If you have a wireless CCTV camera with choppy video, ensure that the signal strength is adequate in the camera’s location.
-It’s not enough for the camera to be close to a Wi-Fi hotspot: high levels or RF interference can drown the Wi-Fi signal in radio noise, which results in slow speeds and frequent disconnects.
+• If you have a wireless CCTV camera with choppy video, ensure that the signal strength is adequate in the camera’s location.
+It’s not enough for the camera to be close to a Wi-Fi hotspot: high levels of RF interference can drown the Wi-Fi signal in radio noise, which results in slow speeds and frequent disconnects.

-If you have a wired CCTV camera, an NVR, or a DVR, check all cables (and especially the shielding) for damage, and make sure the cable your are using is adequate for its length.
+• If you have a wired CCTV camera, an NVR, or a DVR, check all cables (and especially the shielding) for damage, and make sure the cable you are using is adequate for its length.
 A Cat-6 cable, for example, can carry Gigabit signals over no more than 100 meters.
 Make sure that the cable is routed away from sources of interference.

-Check your NVR’s decoding capability and network connection.
+• Check your NVR’s decoding capability and network connection.
 If the video stream exceeds your NVR’s decoding capabilities, some of the frames may be skipped and lost, resulting in choppy, jerky motion.
 If it has a network connection problem, some of the frames may be lost in transit — which, again, results in choppy videos.